 The larvae of Diaprepes abbreviatus are found in the soil where they feed on the roots of the host (Figure 7).
 They will often girdle the taproot, impeding the ability of the plant to take up water and nutrients resulting in plant mortality.
 In addition, this type of injury provides an avenue for root rot infections by Phythophora fungus.
 Young hosts can be killed by a single larva, while several larvae can cause serious decline of older, established hosts.
 Because larvae are below ground, it is difficult to detect them before decline of above ground potions of the host is observed.

 Parasitism of Diaprepes abbreviatus larvae by other insects is lacking, probably because of the location of immatures in the soil.
 However, eggs are more or less exposed.
-A wasp, Tetrastichus haitiensis, parasitic on eggs of Diaprepes abbreviatus has been released in the U.S., but has not proven effective at reducing weevil populations in the field.
-Another parasite, Ceratogramma etiennei, also attacks weevil eggs, but its potential for reducing weevil populations in the field needs to be determined.
+A wasp, Tetrastichus haitiensis, a parasitoid of eggs of Diaprepes abbreviatus has been released in the U.S., but has not proven effective at reducing weevil populations in the field.
+Another parasitoid, Ceratogramma etiennei, also attacks weevil eggs, but its potential for reducing weevil populations in the field needs to be determined.

 There are several general predators that will attack Diaprepes abbreviatus.
 These include a predatory stink bug, Euthyrhynchus floridanus (L.), the regal jumping spider Phidippus regius, and several species of ants.
 Ants are predatory on weevil eggs and neonate larvae.
 However, neonate larvae produce a chemical that is repellent to ants.

-Three species of egg parasitic wasps from the Caribbean, are being released in five South Florida counties to control Diaprepes abbreviatus.
+Three species of egg parasitoids, wasps, from the Caribbean, are being released in five South Florida counties to control Diaprepes abbreviatus.
 Early tests indicate the wasps are providing effective control of the weevil.
-The three parasites are Quadrastichus haitiensis, Ceratogramma etiennei and Aprostocetus vaquitarum.
+The three parasitoids are Quadrastichus haitiensis, Ceratogramma etiennei and Aprostocetus vaquitarum.
 The University of Florida and the Florida Department of Agriculture and Consumer Services, in cooperation with various grower organizations have released more than 363,000 wasps of the species Ceratogramma etiennei since 1998, more than 160,000 Quadrastichus haitiensis since 1999, and more than 50,000 A. vaquitarum since 1999.
-C. etiennei wasp parasites have attacked Diaprepes eggs in Miami-Dade County.
-Quadrastichus haitiensis parasites have been found in weevil eggs in Miami-Dade, Glades, Hendry, and Polk Counties, and Aprostocetus vaquitarum parasites have been recovered from weevil eggs in Indian River County.
-Findings indicate wasp parasites are becoming established in the state.
+Ceratogramma etiennei wasp parasitoids have attacked Diaprepes eggs in Miami-Dade County.
+Quadrastichus haitiensis parasitoids have been found in weevil eggs in Miami-Dade, Glades, Hendry, and Polk Counties, and Aprostocetus vaquitarum parasitoids have been recovered from weevil eggs in Indian River County.
+Findings indicate wasp parasitoids are becoming established in the state.
 In fact, since their introduction, the wasps have begun to parasitize 35 percent to 100 percent of Diaprepes root weevil eggs in different crops.

-Other methods tested include the use of horticultural oils that effectively separatefrabic leaves that have been stuck together to protect eggs.
-When the leaves are separated, eggs desiccate or are more subject to predation and parasitism.
+Some methods tested include the use of horticultural oils that effectively separate leaves that have been stuck together to protect eggs.
+When the leaves are separated, eggs desiccate (dry out) or are more subject to predation and parasitism.
 Oils also prevent females from gluing eggs to leaves.
-In addition, registration of an insect growth regulator (diflubenzuron [Micromite®]) has been approved by EPA.
+In addition, registration of an insect growth regulator (diflubenzuron) has been approved by EPA.
 By using the insect growth regulator with a spray oil, egg viability has been reduced by as much as 95 percent.
 Some of these products, however, need to be tested in ornamentals and tropical fruit crops for phytotoxicity and efficacy.